Random-projection ensemble classification

-Of course, $\alpha^*$ cannot be used directly, because we do not know $G_{n,1}$ and $G_{n,2}$ (and we may not know $\pi_1$ and $\pi_2$ either).
+We now discuss the choice of the voting threshold $\alpha$.
+In~\eqref{eq--alpha}, at the end of Section~\ref{sec--RP}, we defined the oracle choice $\alpha^{*}$, which minimises the test error of the infinite-simulation random projection classifier.
+Of course, $\alpha^*$ cannot be used directly, because we do not know $G_{n,0}$ and $G_{n,1}$ (and we may not know $\pi_0$ and $\pi_1$ either).
 Nevertheless, for the LDA base classifier we can estimate $G_{n,r}$ using

-for $r=1,2$.
-For the QDA and $k$-nearest neighbour base classifiers, we use the leave-one-out-based estimate $\tilde{\nu}_n(X_{i}) := B_1^{-1}\sum_{b_1=1}^{B_1} \mathbbm{1}_{\{\hat{C}_{n,i}^{A_{b_1}}(X_{i}) = 1 \}}$ in place of $\hat{\nu}_n(X_i)$.
-We also estimate $\pi_r$ by $\hat{\pi}_r := n^{-1}\sum_{i=1}^n \mathbbm{1}_{\{Y_i = r\}}$, and then set the cut-off in~(\ref{eq--RP}) as
+for $r=0,1$.
+For the QDA and $k$-nearest neighbour base classifiers, we use the leave-one-out-based estimate $\tilde{\nu}_n(X_{i}) := B_1^{-1}\sum_{b_1=1}^{B_1} \mathds{1}_{\{{C}_{n,i}^{\mathbf{A}_{b_1}}(X_{i}) = 1 \}}$ in place of $\nu_n(X_i)$.
+We also estimate $\pi_r$ by $\hat{\pi}_r := n^{-1}\sum_{i=1}^n \mathds{1}_{\{Y_i = r\}}$, and then set the cut-off in~(\ref{eq--RP}) as

 Since empirical distribution functions are piecewise constant, the objective function in~\eqref{Eq:alphahat} does not have a unique minimum, so we choose $\hat{\alpha}$ to be the average of the smallest and largest minimisers.
-An attractive feature of the method is that $\{\hat{\nu}_n(X_i):i=1,\ldots,n\}$ (or $\{\tilde{\nu}_n(X_i):i=1,\ldots,n\}$ in the case of QDA and $k$nn) are already calculated in order to choose the projections, so calculating $\hat{G}_{n,1}$ and $\hat{G}_{n,2}$ carries negligible extra computational cost.
+An attractive feature of the method is that $\{\nu_n(X_i):i=1,\ldots,n\}$ (or $\{\tilde{\nu}_n(X_i):i=1,\ldots,n\}$ in the case of QDA and $k$nn) are already calculated in order to choose the projections, so calculating $\hat{G}_{n,0}$ and $\hat{G}_{n,1}$ carries negligible extra computational cost.

-Figures~\ref{fig--GPlots0.5} and~\ref{fig--GPlots0.33} illustrate $\hat{\pi}_1 \hat{G}_{n,1}(\alpha') + \hat{\pi}_2\{1 - \hat{G}_{n,2}(\alpha')\}$ as an estimator of $\pi_1 G_{n,1}(\alpha') + \pi_2\{1 - G_{n,2}(\alpha')\}$, for different base classifiers as well as different values of $n$ and $\pi_1$.
+Figure~\ref{fig--GPlots0.5} illustrates $\hat{\pi}_1 \hat{G}_{n,1}(\alpha') + \hat{\pi}_0\{1 - \hat{G}_{n,0}(\alpha')\}$ as an estimator of $\pi_1 G_{n,1}(\alpha') + \pi_0\{1 - G_{n,0}(\alpha')\}$, for the QDA base classifier and for different values of $n$ and $\pi_1$.
 Here, a very good approximation to the estimand was obtained using an independent data set of size 5000.
-Unsurprisingly, the performance of the estimator improves as $n$ increases, but the most notable feature of these plots is the fact that for all classifiers and even for small sample sizes, $\hat{\alpha}$ is an excellent estimator of $\alpha^*$, and may be a substantial improvement on the naive choice $\hat{\alpha} = 1/2$ (which may result in a classifier that assigns every point to a single class).
+Unsurprisingly, the performance of the estimator improves as $n$ increases, but the most notable feature of these plots is the fact that for all classifiers and even for small sample sizes, $\hat{\alpha}$ is an excellent estimator of $\alpha^*$, and may be a substantial improvement on the naive choice $\hat{\alpha} = 1/2$ (or the appropriate prior weighted choice), which may result in a classifier that assigns every point to a single class.